Honeynut Squash Recipe

 How do you pick a good honeynut squash?

-Should this squash be refrigerated?
+Should honeynut be refrigerated?

 Honeynut squash should be refrigerated once it has been cut or cooked.
-Whole uncooked squash can be stored in a cool dry place for up to a month.
+Whole uncooked squash can be stored in a cool, dry place for up to a month.

 What can I substitute this squash for?